ASSOCIATE of science

-Clarion University's Associate of Science in Respiratory Care program prepares students to be registered respiratory therapists.
+Clarion University's Respiratory Care program prepares students to be registered respiratory therapists and to serve as educators, researchers, managers, clinical specialists, and other roles throughout the health care delivery system.
 Respiratory care practitioners (respiratory therapists) evaluate and care for individuals who have breathing and other cardiopulmonary ailments ranging from moderate to life-threatening.
 Respiratory care practitioners work closely with other health care professionals to provide a wide range of diagnostic and therapy to patients.
-The Respiratory Care program is only offered at the Venango campus location.

 The field of respiratory care affords exciting opportunities for career diversity.
 After attaining status as an advanced-level respiratory care practitioner, individuals may specialize in areas such as:

 - Intensive care

 - Neonatal and pediatric respiratory care